jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

       (ii) any person by reason of his or her being employed in any of Her Majesty’s forces except the Royal New Zealand Navy, the Regular Force of the New Zealand Army, or the Regular Air Force of the Royal New Zealand Air Force; or
       (iii) any person remunerated by fees or commission and not by wages or salary
   - **Registrar** , in relation to any district, means the Registrar of Electors appointed for that district under section 22; and includes his or her deputy
-  - **Registrar of Births and Deaths** means Registrar within the meaning of section 2 of the Births, Deaths, and Marriages Registration Act 1995
+  - **Registrar of Births and Deaths** means Registrar within the meaning of section 2 of the Births, Deaths, Marriages, and Relationships Registration Act 1995
   - **residence** and have the meanings assigned thereto by section 72
   - **Returning Officer** means an electoral official designated under section 20B; and includes a person authorised to exercise or perform the powers, duties, or functions of a Returning Officer
   - **roll** means an electoral roll, a main roll, or a supplementary roll, as the case may be; and includes a composite roll printed under section 107